Fr0stb1t3/FileTypeRepo/README.md

 - APK
 - etc.

-As a community we can work together to test more and more files to ensure that errors and bugs in programs do not occur and the effcieny of workflow is always maximized.
+As a community we can work together to test more and more files to ensure that errors and bugs in programs do not occur and the effcieny of workflow is always maximized🙌🙂.

-## Contributing
+## Contributing 😎🧑‍💻

-Thanks for your interest in contributing!
-There are many ways to contribute to this project.
-[Get started here](CONTRIBUTING.md)
+This project is open to the community and anyone can contribute to it, there are many ways to contribute to this project.
+To contribute to this project, ensure to follow the guidelines found [here](CONTRIBUTING.md).

-#